grand-stack/grandstack.io/docs/guide-graphql-schema-design.md

 ---
-id: guide-schema
+id: guide-graphql-schema-design
 title: Designing Your GraphQL Schema
-sidebar_label: Schema Design
+sidebar_label: GraphQL Schema Design
 ---

 The goal of this guide is to explain how to design your GraphQL schema for use with GRANDstack and neo4j-graphql.

-> We use "neo4j-graphql" to refer to the various Neo4j GraphQL integrations such as [neo4j-graphql.js](neo4j-graphql-js.md), [neo4j-graphql-java](https://github.com/neo4j-graphql/neo4j-graphql-java), and the [Neo4j GraphQL database plugin](neo4j-graphql-plugin.md)
+> We use "neo4j-graphql" to refer to the various Neo4j GraphQL integrations such as [neo4j-graphql.js](neo4j-graphql-js.md), [neo4j-graphql-java](https://github.com/neo4j-graphql/neo4j-graphql-java), and the [Neo4j GraphQL database plugin](neo4j-graphql-database-plugin.md)

 While the examples in this guide are specific to neo4j-graphql.js the same concepts apply to the other implementations of neo4j-graphql.
 We also discuss some best practices for schema design and common patterns for considerations such as implementing custom logic.

-## Three Principles of neo4j-graphql
+## Three Principles of Neo4j GraphQL

-It's important to understand the goals and advantages of using neo4j-graphql.
+It's important to understand the goals and advantages of using Neo4j GraphQL.

 1. GraphQL type definitions drive the Neo4j database schema.
 2. A single Cypher database query is generated for each GraphQL request.